royrusso/probus/README.md

 ### Local Installation from Sources

 Clone the repository.
-Then, run `docker-compose up --build`.
+Then, run `docker compose up --build`.

 ## Development